 - 1. The debtor must commit all disposable income to the plan for the benefit of creditors. - 2.
 Defining disposable income - a.
 Certain types of income, such as child support and Social Security, are excluded from the calculation of disposable monthly income, but can be volunteered in order to make the necessary plan payment. - b.
 Disposable income for bankruptcy purposes is income (that is not legally excluded, see prior bullet point) less amounts reasonably necessary for the maintenance or support of the debtor or dependents and less charitable contributions up to 15% of the debtor's gross income. - c.
 Disposable income is demonstrated by the filing of a Schedule I (household income) and Schedule J (household expenses).
 I J = disposable income. - 3.
 Plan modification - a.
 The debtor must comply with a confirmed plan, including by timely making full monthly payments and notifying of any substantial changes (positive or negative) to household income. - b.
 Accomplished by court order, usually due to a material, unforeseen and unanticipated change in the debtor's financial circumstances affecting ability to make payments. - c.
 Plan can be modified so that payments increase or decrease. - 4.
 Default: Failure to Make Plan Payments - a.
-Court may dismiss the case or order (more rarely) the case to be converted to one under Chapter 7 for the liquidation of the estate. - b.
+Court may dismiss the case or order (more rarely) the case to be converted to one under Chapter 7 for the liquidation of the estate.

+- b.
 Debtors generally have the right to voluntarily convert their case to one under Chapter 7 if the conversion is in good faith. - c.
-Debtors generally have the right to dismiss their case if the dismissal is in good faith.

-E. The Chapter 13 Bankruptcy Estate.
+Debtors generally have the right to dismiss their case if the dismissal is in good faith. - d.
+Court may authorize trustee to keep some funds for costs, but must return all remaing funds to the debtor that are not due or been disbursed to creditors. - E. The Chapter 13 Bankruptcy Estate.
 The main difference from the Chapter 7 estate is that future earnings and property rights of the debtor ARE part of the bankruptcy estate.
 The same exemptions set out above (see II.D.3) also apply in Chapter 13 cases.